He was born the much‐loved first child of two caring

 “As a rule just means ‘usually’, Edmund.”

-“Why is it that bedtime at eight o’clock is a rule but teatime at five o’clock isn’t a rule?”
+“Why is bedtime at eight o’clock a rule but teatime at five o’clock isn’t a rule?”

 Edmund never liked this kind of criticism, and he was very quiet for fifteen minutes.